-Students examine the plant and animal science required to understand agricultural interactions systems. their and components.
+Students examine the plant and animal science required to understand agricultural their interactions systems. and their components.
 They examine resources and their use and management in agricultural enterprises, the implications of using and consuming these resources, and associated management approaches.
-Students investigate how agricultural production systems are managed through understanding plant of and physiology, and how they can be manipulated to ensure productivity and sustainability.
+Students investigate how agricultural production systems managed through are an plant understanding of and animal physiology, and how they can be manipulated to ensure productivity and sustainability.
 They consider how environmental, social and financial factors can be used to evaluate production systems, and how research and innovation can be used and managed to improve food and fibre production.